shorebirdtech/docs/docs/status.md

 iOS "alpha" specific issues (which will be resolved before production):

-- iOS apps built with `shorebird release ios-alpha` may run Dart code up to 10x slower than `flutter build ipa --release` builds. issues [1](https://github.com/shorebirdtech/shorebird/issues/673) [2]https://github.com/shorebirdtech/shorebird/issues/674]
+- iOS apps built with `shorebird release ios-alpha` may run Dart code slower than regular Flutter release builds. issues [1](https://github.com/shorebirdtech/shorebird/issues/673) [2]https://github.com/shorebirdtech/shorebird/issues/674]
 - iOS patches are proportional to the size of the app, rather than the size of